 GlobalMeet Collaboration starts at $16/user/month and has a freemium plan available.

 Used by the likes of Shopify and Trello, Whereby is a video communication service that launched in 2013 and was acquired by Videonor in 2017.
-Their selling feature is video calling without the need for downloads or even log-ins for guests.
+Their selling feature is video calling without the need for downloads or even log-ins for guests, so it can be used right in a web browser.

 Whereby was ranked #1 easiest to use on G2 Crowd and we agree; the no download, no log-in feature is true to its promise to make using the tool quick and easy from the get-go.
 They scored highly in the Usability department because of this.